-Digital health technologies provide an unparalleled opportunity to boost patient engagement by giving people access to information at home, supporting their health journey.
+Digital health technologies provide an unparalleled opportunity to boost patient engagement and increase clinic revenue by giving people access to information at home, supporting their health journey.
 Patient portals also enable patients to provide information as and when it is easiest and most useful for them.
 Which, in turn, dramatically improves a clinician’s ability to support every patient individually.
 These patient platforms help to reinforce treatment goals and strengthen the bond between clinician and patient.

 In a recent discussion in Canadian Chiropractor, which looked at a recent interventional study, the writer noted how the study not only demonstrated the link between weight loss and pain reduction but also the importance of ‘a support system that can offer continued guidance and motivation’.
 Specifically, the lead author of the study, Andrew Schrepf, a research investigator at Michigan Medicine’s Chronic Pain and Fatigue Research Center, ‘credits that approach for helping 80 per cent of the study’s participants meet or exceed their 10 per cent weight-loss goal – an “excellent” retention rate’.